-Intel’s financial reports that were released on 21st October show that in the first nine months of 2021, the expenditure of the research and development department of the company reached 11.141 billion US dollars which is an increase of 1.24 billion US dollars from the 9.901 billion US dollars of last year.
+Intel’s financial reports that were released on 21st October show that in the first nine months of 2021, the expenditure of the research and development department of the company reached 11.141 billion US dollars, an increase of 1.24 billion US dollars from the 9.901 billion US dollars of last year.
 This accounts for an increase of 12.5% year on year.

 The reports show that in the first three quarters of this year, its expenditure were respectively 3.623 billion US dollars, 3.715 billion US dollars, and 3.803 billion US dollars.
 But in the first three quarters of 2020, the expenditures were respectively 3.275 billion U.S. dollars, 3.354 billion U.S. dollars, and 3.272 billion U.S. dollars.
 If the increase in expenditure continues to grow at this rate, this year the expenditure can reach over 15 billion US dollars.